Didgeridoo Down Under: Awesome Educational Entertainment!

 5) We encourage socio-emotional learning by teaching about the importance of kindness, tolerance and respect for all people and cultures.
 We also emphasize anti-violence and anti-bullying with the help of a sign that reads “Bullying is not cool!”
 This program helps students understand healthy and effective interpersonal communication and relationships.
 (2.ICR.1)

-If a school cancels less than 45 days before the program date and does not reschedule, the cancelation fee is 50% of the total booking price.
+If a school cancels less than 45 days before the program date and does not reschedule or switch to another option (ex. in person to virtual), the cancellation fee will be 50% of the total booking price.